- J.D. Admissions

 February 1, 2014 – application deadline for priority consideration for scholarships

-April 1, 2014 - deadline to decline or accept offer of admission (if no scholarship was requested and you applied prior to April 1, 2014.
+April 1, 2014 - deadline to decline or accept offer of admission (If no scholarship was requested and you applied prior to April 1, 2014.
 Deadlines to accept our offer of admission will be updated on a rolling basis after April 1, 2014.)

 April 15, 2014 - deadline to accept or decline offer of scholarship

 August 4 - 8, 2014 - OPTIONAL International Student Life orientation

 August 14 - 18, 2014 - MANDATORY School of Law orientation

 Graduates of foreign law schools who wish to apply for the LL.M.
 Program must hold a degree equivalent to the Juris Doctor from a recognized law school and must have fulfilled the educational requirements for admission to the practice of law in a foreign country other than the United States.
 The applicant must also have a proposed program of study acceptable to the Georgia Law faculty.